wcfrobert/wthisj/README.md

 **Unbalanced Moment ($M_{sc}$)**

 The slab moment transferred into the supporting column is known as **unbalanced moment** ($M_{sc}$).
 The reason it is called "unbalanced" is because of the vertical offsets present in the slab moment diagram.
 I don't like this naming because everything is balanced for static equilibrium.
-If we plot the moment diagram for the entire floor assembly, we see exactly where that unbalanced moment is going: into the columns.
+If we plot the moment diagram for the entire floor assembly, we see exactly where the unbalanced moment is going: into the columns.

 <p align="center"><img src="./doc/theory4.png" width="50%"></p>